Christiana Figueres: Leading the United Nations Framework Convention on Climate Change

-Following the failed COP15 climate change conference in Copenhagen, the UN Secretary General appointed Christiana Figueres as new Executive Secretary of the United Nations Framework Convention on Climate Change, starting her first term in July 2010.
+Following the failed COP15 climate change conference in Copenhagen, the UN Secretary General appointed Figueres as new Executive Secretary of the United Nations Framework Convention on Climate Change, starting her first term in July 2010.
 Upon starting the role, she advocated for a shift in strategy: moving from the top-down logic of the Kyoto Protocol to a bottom up logic based on national self interest in the context of scientific projections.

-During her tenure as Executive Secretary, she led the UN Climate Change Secretariat's delivery of six consecutive yearly global negotiation sessions, culminating in the historical Paris Agreement in December 2015.
-Her engagement and close collaboration with yearly rotating presidencies (Mexico, South Africa, Qatar, Poland, Peru and France) provided the necessary framework and continuity that allowed every annual negotiation to build incrementally solid ground of common purpose.
+During her tenure as Executive Secretary, she led the UN Climate Change Secretariat's six annual negotiation sessions, culminating in the Paris Agreement in December 2015.
+She collaborated with yearly rotating presidencies (Mexico, South Africa, Qatar, Poland, Peru and France) as a way to support the negotiations.